tomsah/starter-kit/README.md

 webpack will use the static path "./src/themes/" go to that folder and, it will find all the modules in this partial path. then it will create a bundle for each one of them.

+### The Preset config
+the point of presets is that you can add isolated functionality that allows you to experiment or test. you can just add on with a flag or add on with an extra script.